-Girls Bovs standard shirt with collar or polo shirt standard blouse with collar or polo shirt (Year 7, 8 & 9 - white/ Year 10 & 11 - blue) (Year 7, 8 & 9 - white/ Year 10 & 11 - blue) plain black school trousers plain black school trousers or knee length black school skirt school v-necked sweater or school sweatshirt school v-necked sweater or school sweatshirt black or white socks black or white ankle socks or tights plain black leather school shoes flat, plain black leather school shoes -- lanyard and ID pass lanyard and ID pass Boys' PE kit Girls' PE kit red school t-shirt red school t-shirt red school sweatshirt red school sweatshirt plain black shorts, leggings or tracksuit plain black shorts or tracksuit bottoms bottoms

-- sport - appropriate footwear

-All jewellery and watches must be removed before PE lessons.
+Girls Boys --- standard blouse with collar or polo shirt (Year 7, 8 & 9 - white/ Year 10 & 11 - blue) standard shirt with collar or polo shirt (Year 7, 8 & 9 - white/ Year 10 & 11 - blue) -- plain black school trousers or knee length black school skirt plain black school trousers school v-necked sweater or school sweatshirt school v-necked sweater or school sweatshirt -- black or white socks --- black or white ankle socks or tights --- plain black leather school shoes --- flat, plain black leather school shoes --- lanyard and ID pass --- lanyard and ID pass Girls' PE kit Boys' PE kit red school t-shirt red school t-shirt red school sweatshirt red school sweatshirt plain black shorts, leggings or tracksuit bottoms -- plain black shorts or tracksuit bottoms -- sport - appropriate footwear sport - appropriate footwear All jewellery and watches must be removed before PE lessons.
 Students will also be expected to tie hair back if necessary.
-If a pupil is ill or injured they must still bring their PE kit and a note signed by a parent/ carer.
+If a pupil is ill or injured they must still bring their PE kit and a note signed by a parent/carer.
 They will still be involved in the PE lesson in a considered and appropriate way.
-Students must wear football boots with moulded studs on our 3G pitch.
+Students must wear football boots with moulded studs on our 3G pitch .
 Students without the correct footwear will not be allowed on the pitch.
+Girls and boys --- plain outdoor coat, suitable for inclement weather --- any religious clothing, such as head scarves or salwar kameez, must be plain black -- school bags must be a black rucksack or satchel.
+No other bag is suitable -- a small discreet stud earing may be worn by Year 7, 8 & 9s, with a small hoop allowed in Year 10 & 11